We’ve compiled some FAQs to help guide you through our Family by Co program.

 If you and the donor’s relationship is such that you are communicating these updates to one-another directly, please also share them with us so we can ensure any internal records are kept up-to-date.

-A journey with Cofertility will cost around $12,500 plus any expenses from your clinic associated with the donor’s screening, medication, egg retrieval, and travel expenses.
+A journey with Cofertility will cost around $12,700 plus any medical expenses associated with the screening, egg retrieval, and embryo creation processes.
+If your donor needs to travel for any part of this, you will be responsible for covering those costs..

 *estimate based on Cofertility’s recommended service providers

-If you choose to do a second cycle with the same donor, the estimated cost is $5,000 plus any expenses from your clinic associated with the donor’s medication, egg retrieval, and travel expenses.
-The reduced costs reflect the fact that her screening will have already been completed.
+If you choose to do a second cycle with the same donor, the estimated cost is $5,000 plus any expenses from your clinic associated with the donor’s medication, egg retrieval, embryo creation process, and travel expenses (if applicable).
+The reduced costs reflect the fact that her screening will have already been completed and a second legal agreement may not be required.

 *estimate based on Cofertility’s recommended service providers